Green Mediterranean Diet – An Informative Guide

-The Mediterranean diet is a healthy diet that lowers the risk of heart diseases, diabetes and cancer.
+Mediterranean diet is the traditional foods and eating styles of Portugal, Spain, Italy, Crete, and much of the rest of Greece.
+Its a healthy dietary pattern that lowers the risk of heart disease, diabetes and cancer.
 The diet follows an eating plan rich in fruits, green vegetables, whole grains, legumes, fish, nuts and olive oil.
 The Mediterranean diet also includes foods that have healthy fats, and sometimes even chocolates and red wine.

-The diet plan discourages the consumption of processed foods, red meat, added sugars and other similar unhealthy food items.
-Such a diet plan is famous for the benefits that it can give to improve heart health.
+This diet plan discourages the consumption of processed foods, red meat, added sugars and other similar unhealthy food items.

-However, recent studies suggest that the new green Mediterranean diet is better than the classic Mediterranean Diet.
+However, going by recent studies, it has been observed that the new green Mediterranean diet is better than the classic Mediterranean Diet.
 The former is strictly a vegetarian diet that avoids all meat and gets compensated with more greens.

 Green Mediterranean Diet – An Introduction

-The Classic Mediterranean Diet involves consuming meat, fish, poultry, etc. A green Mediterranean diet avoids such animal-based food products and replaces them with more green foods that are rich in protein, fibre, and other nutrients.
+As aforementioned, the classic Mediterranean diet involves consuming meat, fish, poultry, etc. A green Mediterranean diet avoids such animal-based food products and replaces them with more green foods that are rich in protein, fibre, and other nutrients.

 In addition, some studies show that this greener form of the Mediterranean diet can amplify the heart health and metabolism benefits that the traditional form of the diet plan provides.

-Many studies have confirmed that a green Mediterranean diet is better than its traditional form for improving cardiovascular health and reducing the risk of heart diseases.
+Studies have confirmed that a green Mediterranean diet is better than its traditional form for improving cardiovascular health and reducing the risk of heart disease.